Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ```

 Be sure that the `[dgus_display]` section of printer.cfg is uncommented.
 When Klipper starts back up, the display should now be usable.

+## Compatibility Notes

+### Bondtech BMG Extruder

+Does not align with the filament sensor, so I removed the filament sensor.
+One day I'll get around to building a compatible mounting bracket..

+### Bondtech NEMA17 25mm "pancake" stepper motors

+Creality wire the middle two pins on the motor connectors backwards.
+You will need to switch these two pins around for these motors to function correctly.
+Otherwise, they will vibrate and heat up very quickly, possibly damaging them.

+### Phaetus Dragonfly BMS Hotend

+Clearance from the gantry is minimal with the stock part cooling setup, and may cause the silicone sock to be unremovable.
+You can add some washers as a spacer, but I chose to use the BantaMount which doesn't have this issue.
+For the BantaMount, extra clearance is needed at the rear of the hotend mount.
+If you need this file, please open a new issue and I will get right on it.

 ## Extra Notes